mapbox/mapbox-gl-js/API.md

 Event | Description
 ----- | -----
-`move` | Fired during any movement of the map (panning, zooming, rotation, etc.)
+`render` | Fired whenever a frame is rendered to the WebGL context `load` | Fired on the first complete render, when all dependencies have been loaded `move` | Fired during any movement of the map (panning, zooming, rotation, etc.)
 `movestart` | Fired on start of any movement of the map `moveend` | Fired after movement of the map, when it becomes idle